What are the aims of this leaflet?

 What is alitretinoin and how does it work?

-Alitretinoin (trade name Toctino) is a drug belonging to a group of medications called retinoids.
-Alitretinoin is a form of vitamin A and works by reducing skin cell turnover.
-It also helps to reduce skin inflammation.
+Alitretinoin (brand name Toctino) belongs to a group of drugs called retinoids, which are closely related to vitamin A. It works by reducing skin cell turnover and also helps to reduce skin inflammation.

 What skin conditions are treated with alitretinoin?

-Alitretinoin is used for severe persistent hand eczema which has not responded to other treatments including very strong topical steroid ointments.
+Alitretinoin is licensed for severe persistent hand eczema which has not responded to other treatments including very strong steroid creams or ointments.

 Will alitretinoin cure my skin condition?